canonical/jimm/local/README.md

 These scripts respectively spin up jimm in compose, setup controllers in the targeted environment and handle connectivity.
 Finally, adding a test model to Q/A against.

-Please ensure you've run "make dev-env-setup" first though!
+Please ensure you've run "make dev-env-setup" first though and to run them from the project root.

 ## Manual
 ### Controller set up